elunna/nerfhack-changelog/README.md

 This is a brand new mechanic, debuting in NerfHack!

 * The rabid rat has been removed and in its place any eligible monster can generate as a rabid version of itself.
-Any place in the code where rabid rats were previously, has been replaced with wererats.
+Any place in the code where rabid rats were previously, has been replaced with chickenrats.
 * There is a fairly small probability of a monster spawning rabid, but bats and coyotes always have a 1 in 10 chance of spawning infected.
+* Rabid is mostly limited to living mammals.
+Insects, birds, and lizards cannot contract it.

 Effects of the rabid status on monsters:
 * Rabid monsters get an additional bite that can cause the player to become rabid.
 This bite attack is also poisonous (damaging CON), similar to the rabid rat.